Ivo-Balbaert/The_Way_to_Mojo/book/1_What_is_Mojo.md

 ## 1.2 The super powers of Mojo
 At the bottom: MLIR
-At the top: Compile time metaprogramming: somewhat like Python does, except that Python has to do it at runtime.
+At the top: Compile time metaprogramming (so zero-runtime cost): somewhat like Python does, except that Python has to do it at runtime.

 *Design of the language*
 Push language design into libraries.